B-Yan/terminalInterface/README.md

 - Make the file -> `make install`

 Everytime you will want to start the app you will have to go to this same folder and enter -> `make`

+### Install with the .jar

+- Install java
+    - On linux -> `sudo apt install openjdk-8-jdk`
+    - On windows -> google java jre and install the .exe
+- Right click on the jar and select open with java or openjdk

+### Install with .exe

+- Double click on the .exe and follow the prompt

+### Warning to windows user

+The command are linux command, when you open the application the ssh command will be pre-entered.
+You have to connect via ssh to a linux computer for the command to work.

+If you are just starting with the command line I recommend you seek advice on how to setup SSH on the server or to simply use this software on a linux machine.

 ## How to use